 5. How to eat healthily on the carnivore diet?

 Like any other diet, there are healthy and unhealthy versions of the carnivore diet.

 To get the best out of this diet, follow closely the five healthy eating principles below which emulate the way our ancestors did for millions of years:

 - Eat from a wide variety of animal sources to ensure sufficient nutrients.
 Eat meat (beef, lamb, goat, bison, pork, chicken), seafood, eggs, liver, bone marrow, bone broth, other organ meat, butter, cream, yogurt, tallow, etc.

 - Eat nose-to-tail or as many different parts of an animal as possible.
 Eating this way will minimize waste while ensuring you have all the necessary materials you need to build a perfectly healthy human body

 - Eat from naturally or well-raised animals as much as you can afford (e.g. grass-fed ruminants and pasture-raised pork and chicken)

 - Eat unprocessed or minimally processed foods to preserve nutrients and minimize additives

-- Eat both cooked and raw if it’s safe and you can tolerate because some nutrients can be destroyed due to prolonged cooking.
+- Eat both cooked and raw if it’s safe and you can tolerate it because some nutrients can be destroyed due to prolonged cooking.

 For more information on why you should eat this way, please check out this post.